-One explanation for the greater shift observed for the Oak Ridge soils as compared to the non-labeled forest soils is that for these labeled soils there is a greater difference between the carbon fixed in the two decades the labeled carbon introduced to the soil four years .
-Th comes primarily from CO2 from atmosphere previously.
-Alternatively, the greater difference observed in the Oak Ridge samples that the most recently fixed carbon in archived soils is lost over the storage period.
-However, given that storage of air-dried samples has not been linked to substantial loss of soil C in previous studies (cite?), this seems unlikely.
+One explanation for the greater shift observed for the Oak Ridge soils as compared to the non-labeled forest soils is that for these labeled soils there is a greater difference between the carbon fixed in the two decades prior to sampling (~ 80-200‰) and the labeled carbon (+400-1000 ‰) introduced to the soil in the four years prior to sampling.
+The consistently lower ∆14C-CO2 for samples incubated after air-drying and rewetting adds further support to the idea that C being mobilized comes primarily from CO2 made available for decompoisition from C fixed from the atmosphere >4 years previously.
+Alternatively, the greater difference observed in the Oak Ridge samples could indicate that the most recently fixed carbon in archived soils is lost over the storage period.
+However, given that storage of air-dried samples has not been linked to substantial loss of soil C in previous studies (Blake et al., 2000), this seems unlikely.

+Thus, our major finding is that incubation of archived soils can provide useful information on the dynamics of soil carbon and, in particular, be helpful for constraining models of soil carbon.
+As it is clear that the process of air-drying and rewetting likely mobilizes and increases the contribution of older soil C to respiration in incubations, we recommend that modern soil comparisons use the same treatment (air-drying and rewetting) when creating a time series, for example with newly collected soils from the same location.

 5. Conclusion

-Air-drying and rewetting of soils leads to significant differences in the ∆14C of respired CO2 in laboratory incubations when compared to incubations of the same soils without air-drying.
-The magnitudes of these differences do not appear to be affected by the duration of storage and within 25‰ for the majority of forest soils40‰ for the more limited number of grassland samples studied.12.1‰ and 20.4‰, for forest and grasslands respectively.
-Our results suggest that when analyzing ∆14C-CO2 of recently collected soils along with those from an archive, both samples should undergo the same air-drying and rewetting procedure to minimize bias and make the results more comparable.Determining the exact mechanism driving the differences in ∆14C-CO2 is beyond the scope of this study, but our results suggest that the CO2 released upon rewetting air-dried soils is fueled predominantly by older carbon, specifically through the mobilization of substrate from soil organic matter pools dominated by carbon fixed between two and three decades previously.
-Furthermore, this shift in ∆14C-CO2 persists beyond the rewetting pulse, suggesting that simply excluding the rewetting pulse CO2 when measuring ∆14C-CO2 does not eliminate the bias introduced by air-drying and rewetting.Acknowledgments, Samples, and Data
+Measuring ∆14C-CO2 in incubations of air-dried and archived soils is a promising technique for constructing time series of respired ∆14C-CO2 and constraining soil carbon models.
+Air-drying and rewetting of soils leads to small but significant differences in the ∆14C of respired CO2 in laboratory incubations when compared to incubations of the same soils without air-drying.
+The magnitudes of these differences do not appear to be affected by the duration of storage and are within 25‰ for the majority of forest soils and 40‰ for the more limited number of grassland samples studied.
+Samples collected and analyzed in the same laboratory, had smaller differences of 12.1‰ and 20.4‰, for forest and grasslands respectively.
+Our results suggest that when analyzing ∆14C-CO2 of recently collected soils along with those from an archive, both samples should undergo the same air-drying and rewetting procedure to minimize bias and make the results more comparable.

+Drying and rewetting clearly affected the ∆14C-CO2 respired in incubations.
+Determining the exact mechanism driving the differences in ∆14C-CO2 is beyond the scope of this study, but our results suggest that the CO2 released upon rewetting air-dried soils is fueled predominantly by older carbon, specifically through the mobilization of substrate from soil organic matter pools dominated by carbon fixed years to decades previously.
+Furthermore, this shift in ∆14C-CO2 persists beyond the rewetting pulse, suggesting that simply excluding the rewetting pulse CO2 when measuring ∆14C-CO2 does not eliminate the bias introduced by air-drying and rewetting.
+Our results demonstrate that differences in ∆14C between archived soils and what might have been observed in incubations of samples incubated prior to air-drying and rewetting depend on the year of sample collection as well as overall carbon cycling rates in the system of study.

+Acknowledgments, Samples, and Data